analogsenses/source/source/_posts/2016-01-13-gear-guide-the-best-full-frame-lenses-for-the-sony-e-mount.markdown

 title-image: https://c1.staticflickr.com/9/8618/28316864776_15dd41861d_o.jpg
 ---

-Back in late 2013, Sony surprised the photography world with the release of the Sony Alpha α7, a remarkable mirrorless camera with interchangeable lenses and a top-of-the-line, 24-MP Full Frame sensor.
-Since then, the company has continued to releas a steady stream of superb camera bodies for the E-mount system every few months, in both Full Frame and APS-C flavors.
+Back in late 2013, Sony surprised the photography world with the release of the Sony Alpha α7, a remarkable interchangeable lens mirrorless camera with a top-of-the-line, 24-Megapixel Full Frame sensor.
+Since then, the company has relentlessly built on the α7’s success, releasing a steady stream of camera bodies in both Full Frame and APS-C flavors.
+In 2017, Sony took things to a whole different level with the release of the Sony Alpha α9, a high-end professional camera aimed straight at Canon and Nikon’s last remanining stronghold in the market: high-speed action and sports photography.

-As great as Sony’s camera bodies are, however, the true value of a camera system is measured by its lenses and by that measure, the Full Frame E-mount system is still young.
-However, in under three years, Sony has done a remarkable job of covering the most important bases.
+As great as Sony’s camera bodies are, however, the true value of a system is measured by its lenses.
+No mater how many resources you throw at the problem, it takes time to build a new camera system from scratch.
+Especially when your stated goal is as ambitious as capturing the high-end of the professional market, where only the very best will do.
+Luckily, in just a few years, Sony has done a terrific job of covering all of the fundamental focal lengths with excellent offerings and they’re now expanding the lineup with higher-end, more specialized tools like ultra-wide angle and super long telephoto zooms.

+It’s been a few years in the making, but with such great cameras and lenses, it looks like the Full Frame E-mount system is finally ready to sit at the grown-ups’ table — and if the rumors are any indication, there’s plenty more to come.

 <figure class="full-width">
 	<img src="https://c5.staticflickr.com/9/8602/28168210924_e491c940a9_o.jpg"/>
 </figure>

-In practical terms, the Full Frame E-mount system could be considered a joint venture between Sony and Zeiss.
-The two companies have a long-standing working relationship, and nowhere is it more evident than here.
-Indeed, Sony and Zeiss combined have released a staggering 25 Full Frame lenses for the E-mount system to date, including two new lenses in the days leading up to Photokina 2016.
-No matter how you look at it, that’s an impressive pace.
+In practical terms, the Full Frame E-mount system can be considered a joint venture between Sony and Zeiss.
+The two companies have a long-standing relationship, and have combined efforts to release more than 30 Full Frame lenses for the E-mount system to date.
+Best of all, that number doesn’t even include native lenses from 3rd-party manufacturers like Samyang and Voigtlander.
+And make no mistake, some of these are so good it’s very hard to tell them apart from 1st-party lenses.

-With so many new and shiny things to choose from, it can sometimes be hard to make the right choice for your needs.
-In this guide, we’ll go over the finest pieces of glass for the Full Frame E-mount system.
+With so many new and shiny things to choose from, it can sometimes be tough to make the right choice for your needs.
+To help make the system a bit more approachable from the outside, in this guide we’ll go over the best pieces of glass for the Full Frame E-mount system.

 <p class="card-separator">♢</p>